bobostaykov/spotify-utils/README.md

 - SPOTIFY_CLIENT_SECRET
 - SPOTIFY_REDIRECT_URI

-For the GUI to work on Mac, the script may have to be run with `pythonw` in a Conda environment.
+_Note: For the GUI to work on Mac, the script may have to be run with `pythonw` in a Conda environment._